 Tooth Extraction Care

 Need to have a tooth pulled?
 It’s okay if you aren’t excited.
 Having teeth pulled is rarely something people look forward to.
-In reality, dentists can make tooth extraction nearly painless these days.
-At Preserve, our team members are experts at keeping you calm, comfortable, and safe.
+At Preserve, our gentle dentist in Lincoln, NE and his team will do an amazing job at keeping you calm, comfortable, and safe.
 On top of that, we have a few tricks up our sleeves for effective tooth extraction care.
-These will help you recover quickly and minimize the pain you feel after the procedure.
+These will help you recover quickly and minimize the discomfort you feel after the procedure.

 If you’re feeling nervous about having a tooth removed, not to worry.
 We know how scary it can seem, and we intend to make it as gentle for you as possible.

-Anyone with a severe toothache should see a dentist.
+Anyone with a severe toothache should see a dentist near me in Lincoln, NE.
 If you’re suffering from a severe toothache, feel free to give us a call.
 During office hours, give us a call at 402-413-7000.
 If it’s an after hours emergency, our dedicated emergency line is 402-840-9783.
 We’re glad to check out your tooth and see what’s going on.
 If we can, we’ll save the tooth.
 If not, you may need a tooth extraction.
+Learn more about comfortable tooth extraction in Lincoln, NE.

 We’ve made it a goal to offer a gentle tooth extraction to every single patient.
-First, our dentists will examine the affected area.
+First, our dentist in Lincoln, NE will examine the affected area.
 If we can, we may preserve the tooth by performing a root canal.
-If that isn’t possible, we’ll take the tooth out as gently as possible.
+Endodontics in Lincoln, NE is common and can be a great resource when it comes to preserving your smile.
+But, if that isn’t possible, we’ll take the tooth out as gently as possible.
 Sometimes, if a tooth is too bad we’ll refer you to an oral surgeon.

 We offer sedation dentistry at our office.
 We highly recommend it if you’re anxious at all about dental care.
 It’s a perfectly safe way to give you a little extra comfort as you enter the procedure.
 When under sedation, you’ll technically be awake.
 However, you’ll be in a calm state and you may not recall any of the procedure.
-This allows our team to communicate with you during the process without you having to endure the discomfort.
+This allows our team and dentist in Lincoln, NE to communicate with you during the process without you having to endure the discomfort.
+Learn more about sedation dentistry in Lincoln, NE.

 The cost of a tooth extraction varies depending on a variety of factors.
 We understand that, between the extraction and replacement, tooth extraction cost is a big concern for some.
 Our practice values this, and we want to ensure an affordable tooth extraction for you.
 On average, the cost of a tooth extraction is about $140-$240.
 However, this will again depend on the individual circumstances.

 We know it can seem overwhelming to have a tooth removed.
-Because of this, we pride ourselves even more on our expert, gentle care and affordable prices.
+Because of this, our dentist in Lincoln, NE and his team pride themselves even more on our gentle care and affordable prices.
 Offering dental care that is accessible to all is one of our primary goals, and we plan to keep it that way.
+Learn more about our dental payment plans in Lincoln, NE.

 Secrets to Effective Tooth Extraction Care

-After having your tooth removed, most people endure at least some pain and discomfort.
+After having your tooth removed, most people endure some discomfort.
 Some people also experience a little bit of bleeding after the fact.
-Many dentists won’t tell you these tips, but we’re happy to share them with you.
+Many dentists won’t tell you these tips, but our Lincoln dentist is happy to share them with you.

 1. Avoid Aspirin